 HMRI is led by Director Professor Tom Walley, a highly experienced physician, pharmacologist and administrator with a broad understanding of translational research.
 Through his leadership of the UK’s Health Technology Assessment Program at the National Institute for Health Research (NIHR), the program grew almost sevenfold to become the largest funding stream for clinical research in Britain.

-In partnership with the University of Newcastle and Hunter New England Local Health District, HMRI’s clinical, biomedical and public health researchers work across multiple campuses and seven key translational research programs:
+In partnership with the University of Newcastle and Hunter New England Local Health District, HMRI’s clinical, biomedical and public health researchers work across multiple campuses and six key translational research programs:

 - Brain and Mental Health